qhanw/remark-gh-alerts/README.md

 ### Next MDX

-You just need to add the plugin to your `next.config.mjs`:
+You just need to add the plugin to your `next.config.js`:

 ```ts
 import remarkGithubAlerts from 'remark-gh-alerts'